2009–10 Turkish Cup

 The 2009–10 Turkish Cup, also known due to sponsorship reasons as the Ziraat Türkiye Kupası, was the 48th edition of the annual tournament that determined the association football Süper Lig Turkish Cup (Türkiye Kupası) champion under the auspices of the Turkish Football Federation (Türkiye Futbol Federasyonu; TFF).
-Seven-time defenders Trabzonspor successfully contested the four time defending champions, Istanbul-based Beşiktaş in the final, 3-1 The competition began on 2 September 2009 with the first round and concluded on 5 May 2010 with the final, held at Şanlıurfa GAP Stadium.
+Seven-time defenders Trabzonspor successfully contested the four time defending champions, Istanbul-based Fenerbahçe in the final, 3-1 The competition began on 2 September 2009 with the first round and concluded on 5 May 2010 with the final, held at Şanlıurfa GAP Stadium.
 This tournament was conducted under the UEFA Cup system having replaced at the 44th edition a standard knockout competition scheme.

 Trabzonspor advanced to the play-off round of the 2010–11 UEFA Europa League.
 Beşiktaş were the defending champions.

 Teams

 First round

-The draw for the First Round took place at the headquarters of the TFF in İstanbul on 25 August 2009.
+The draw for the First Round took place at the headquarters of the TFF in Istanbul on 25 August 2009.
 The matches were played on 2 September 2009.

 Second round

-The draw for the Second Round was conducted at the headquarters of the TFF in İstanbul on 15 September 2009.
+The draw for the Second Round was conducted at the headquarters of the TFF in Istanbul on 15 September 2009.
 The matches were played on 30 September 2009.

 Play-off round

-The draw for the Third Round was conducted at the headquarters of the TFF in İstanbul on 19 October 2009.
+The draw for the Third Round was conducted at the headquarters of the TFF in Istanbul on 19 October 2009.
 The matches were played starting on 28 October 2009.